There are two types of twisted stitches, the kind you make by accident - a knitting mistake, and the kind that you create on purpose.

 Great job for getting them all back on!

 You'll notice that when you have a twisted knit stitch on your needle a couple of the stitches won't be sitting quite right.

 You see when one stitch is on backwards (the little trouble maker) it also makes it's neighbors a little off center as well.

-This is a normal stitch.
-It is a simple loop that narrows as it goes through the stitch below it.
+This is a normal knit stitch.
+It's just a loop that narrows as it goes through the stitch below it.

-That way when you go to knit the stitch the needle will go through the front leg and open up the stitch just like in the photo.
+When you knit into a normal stitch the needle will go through the front leg and open up the stitch just like in the photo.
 It will also feel smooth as you knit it.

 Whenever I have a stitch that suddenly feels tighter than the rest, I double check to see if it somehow got twisted.